 Rosalie Hiuyan Chung

-Materials/methods – I conducted a comparative case study of two coaches who each oversaw two different teachers.
-Drawing on interviews with teachers and coaches over two years and video-recorded observations of coaching sessions, I examined coach-teacher interactions and individual’s perceptions to understand how and why coaches interact differentially with teachers.
+Materials/methods – The study presents a comparative case study of two coaches who each oversaw two different teachers.
+Drawing on interviews with teachers and coaches over 2 years and videorecorded observations of coaching sessions, coach-teacher interactions were examined as well as individual’s perceptions to understand how and why coaches interact differentially with teachers.

-Results – While coaches did not differentiate their coaching process for teachers, they met teachers at different frequencies.
-Rather than determining their coaching frequency on teachers’ instructional skills, coaches more regularly met with teachers who had stronger relationships with the coach.
+Results – While the coaches did not differentiate their coaching process for teachers, they met teachers at different frequencies.
+Rather than determining their coaching frequency on teachers’ instructional skills, the coaches met more regularly with teachers who had stronger relationships with the coach.

-Conclusion – The current study illustrates that coaches’ dynamics with individual teachers vary, which leads to some teachers being more receptive to the same coach than others.
+Conclusion – The study illustrates that coaches’ dynamics with individual teachers vary, which can lead to some teachers being more receptive to the same coach than others.
 This study’s results underscore the need to support coaches in learning how to systematically differentiate their coaching based on individual teacher’s needs.

 Attleberry, A., & Bryk, A. S. (2011).
 Analyzing teacher participation in literacy coaching activities.
 The Elementary School Journal, 112(2), 356-382. https://doi.org/10.1086/521238

 Bambrick-Santoyo, P. (2012).
-Leverage leadership: A practical guide to building exceptional schools (1st Editio).
+Leverage leadership: A practical guide to building exceptional schools (1st ed.).
 Jossey-Bass.

 Bean, R. M., Draper, J. A., Hall, V., Vandermolen, J., & Zigmond, N. (2010).
 Coaches and coaching in reading first schools: A reality check.
 The Elementary School Journal, 111(1), 87-114. https://doi.org/10.1086/653471